The difference between a good business decision and a costly one often comes down to one thing.

 They’re the researchers who double-check the data before making a recommendation.
 The project managers who pick up the phone instead of hiding behind email.
 The strategists who connect findings back to the decisions that matter most to your business.

-As Executive Vice President, Kris Fischers shared, “A lot of firms can run a survey or deliver a focus group.
+Kris Fischer shared, “A lot of firms can run a survey or deliver a focus group.
 What keeps clients coming back is the experience, the relationship that goes along with the work.”

 That’s the human advantage.

 Technology will keep evolving.
 Deadlines will keep tightening.
-But outstanding research will always depend on trust and on the people who turn information into understanding.
+But outstanding research will always depend on trust and on the individuals who turn information into understanding.

 If you’re evaluating partners, look beyond the pitch decks and dashboards.
 Find a team that brings both expertise and empathy to the table.
 Because in the end, that’s what makes research not only accurate, but actionable.